 Some other common varieties that remain popular include: 'Sybil Holmes', 'Beauty of Eastbourne', 'King of Balcon', 'Amethyst', 'Cornell', 'Salmon Queen', and 'Mexicana'.

-When your ivy geranium starts to look leggy, prune it back by about half.
-This will create a more dense, bushy plant, and will also spur a new flush of blooms.
-Old plants grown as perennials in frost-free areas can get woody, and may need to be cut back severely in the spring to rejuvenate plants.
+When your ivy geranium becomes leggy, prune it back by about half.
+This will create a more dense, bushy plant, and will also encourage a new flush of blooms.
+Old plants grown as perennials in frost-free areas can become woody and might need to be cut back severely in the spring to rejuvenate.

-Clipping off spent flower heads will prompt new blossoms well into fall.
+Deadheading spent flower heads will promote new blossoms well into fall.

-- Take a 3- to 4-inch cutting using scissors you have dipped in alcohol to sterilize.
+- Take a three-to four-inch cutting using scissors you have dipped in alcohol to sterilize.
 Remove the lower leaves.